Rocketry: The Nambi Effect (soundtrack): Reception

 The music by Sam C. S. was positively received with Pratikshya Mishra of The Quint, and Srinivasa Ramanujam of The Hindu, mentioning it as "one of the film's highlights".
 Janani K. of India Today also praised the Sam's music "magically makes you feel different emotions", while DT Next-based Vijaya Shankar called it as "decent" and "shifts to suit the mood of the film".
-Behindwoods opined that Sam CS' background score is "another backbone of the film" and wrote "He amplifies the dramatic portions well and makes sure the scenes are impactful, while the scenes where Nambi achieves a lot of things, the score becomes more rousing.
+Behindwoods opined that Sam C. S.'s background score is "another backbone of the film" and wrote "He amplifies the dramatic portions well and makes sure the scenes are impactful, while the scenes where Nambi achieves a lot of things, the score becomes more rousing.
 His work is solid and makes the film far better than what it should have been."

 Koimoi-based Umesh Punwani wrote "The music is moving but also a bit extra in some parts.
 Can’t deny Behne Do (And It Hurts) is placed in a way to churn out emotion and it does that successfully."
 Bollywood Hungama criticised the film's two songs as "it fails to make the mark", but opined that the Suprabhatam is well woven into the film, and Sam CS' music " is exhilarating and enhances impact in several scenes".